15 Easy Ways To Be Sustainable In Everyday Life

 If the destination is too far, use public transportation or carpooling.
 For example, I mostly went to university on my bike while studying in Denmark.
 I used public transport only when it was extremely cold or rainy.

-Read more on sustainable transportation for both short and long-distance.
+Read my article for more details on sustainable transportation for both short and long-distance.

 7. Travel carbon efficiently